 Airport taxis are the most convenient way to leave an airport in Switzerland.
 Most commercial airports will have taxis available at all times of day while flights are still running.
 There will also be signs to guide you to the official taxi rank.
 However, please bear in mind that due to the increased cost of airport parking and the distances involved, you should expect airport taxis to be more expensive than regular cabs.

-Uber and other riding apps are increasingly popular in Switzerland due to their low fares and convenience.
-The service is legal in all cantons, but the majority of Uber drivers operate in the cities of Switzerland.
+Uber, Bolt and other riding apps are increasingly popular in Switzerland due to their low fares and convenience.
+These services are legal in all cantons, but the majority of drivers operate in the cities of Switzerland - Bolt currently only operates in Zurich.
 Be sure to confirm your driver's details and the identity of the vehicle before entering.